moves-rwth/dynasty/TUTORIAL.md

 This file provides a more detailed introduction to using Dynasty.
-Before reading it, the very first overview of the tool can be obtained in [README](https://github.com/moves-rwth/dynasty/blob/master/README.md)
+Before reading it, the very first overview of the tool, including instructions how to install it, can be obtained in [README](https://github.com/moves-rwth/dynasty/blob/master/README.md).

 # Feasibility Analysis